 - Must I align to magnetic north?

 Copper is a wonderful, naturally-occurring metal that is perfect for meditation pyramids.
-For those in the business of designing and building meditation pyramids, it has always been the standard.
+For those in the business of designing and building (build healing pyramid), it has always been the standard.
 It remains the best for good reason.
-If you have a general interest in why copper is the best material, then please read how copper pyramid effects.
-If, however, you are concerned because of the ideas propagated by David Wilcock, please read why the best meditation pyramid material is copper.
+If you have a general interest in why copper is the best material, then please read how copper pyramid energy.
+If, however, you are concerned because of the ideas propagated by David Wilcock, please read why the best metal pyramid material is copper.